Kazakhstan: Wildlife

 There are ten nature reserves and ten national parks in Kazakhstan that provide safe haven for many rare and endangered plants and animals.
 In total there are twenty five areas of conservancy.
 Common plants are Astragalus, Gagea, Allium, Carex and Oxytropis; endangered plant species include native wild apple (Malus sieversii), wild grape (Vitis vinifera) and several wild tulip species (e.g., Tulipa greigii) and rare onion species Allium karataviense, also Iris willmottiana and Tulipa kaufmanniana.
 Kazakhstan had a 2019 Forest Landscape Integrity Index mean score of 8.23/10, ranking it 26th globally out of 172 countries.

 Common mammals include the wolf, red fox, corsac fox, moose, argali (the largest species of sheep), Eurasian lynx, Pallas's cat, and snow leopards, several of which are protected.

 Kazakhstan's Red Book of Protected Species lists 125 vertebrates including many birds and mammals, and 404 plants including fungi, algae and lichens.

+On 31 July 2026, a female Amur tiger was released into Ile-Balkhash State Nature Reserve, and three other individuals are still under observational review for later release.
+This marked the return of the species to the country for the first time since 1948.

 Przewalski's horse has been reintroduced to the steppes after nearly 200 years.